He who has health has hope; and he who has hope, has everything.

-MWCT employs a total of 13 staff in the health program including the only doctor within 280,000 acres.
+MWCT has trained 100 community health workers in the health program including the only doctor within 280,000 acres.

 The health program includes 1 doctor and 1 clinical officer, 1 laboratory technician who can perform important diagnostic tests, 1 public health officer to inspect and promote environmental health, 3 nurse aids, 3 cleaners, and 3 security guards.

 Kuku Group Ranch boasts 5 operational health facilities – one health center constructed and equipped by MWCT with a modern laboratory for enhanced disease diagnosis and treatment.
 Four dispensary facilities are also heavily supported by MWCT, including the provision of eco-friendly and sustainable solar power and lighting, rainwater harvesting equipment, and furniture.